desmos-labs/desmos/docs/architecture/adr-020-post-ownership-change.md

 // MsgCancelPostOwnerTransfer represents a message used to cancel a outgoing post transfer request message MsgCancelPostOwnerTransfer {
-  // Id of the subspace where the request will be cancelled uint64 subspace_id = 1;
+  // Id of the subspace that holds the post for which the request should be canceled uint64 subspace_id = 1;

   // Id of the post whose request will be cancelled